 Retirement Pension Plans - Your Retirement Foundation

 Two pension plans are available to eligible employees after six full months of employment in a qualifying position.
 Classified employees are automatically enrolled in a defined benefit pension plan plus an individual account through the Oregon Public Employees Retirement System (PERS).
-Unclassified employees must make a one-time, irrevocable election into either PERS/OPSRP Plan or the Oregon University System's Optional Retirement Plan, which offers a variety of annuity and mutual fund investment choices.
-The University fully pays the employer and employee contributions for all employees who qualify.
+Unclassified employees must make a one-time, irrevocable election into either PERS/OPSRP Plan or the Oregon Public Universities Retirement Plan's Optional Retirement Plan, which offers a variety of annuity and mutual fund investment choices.

 Adjunct employees represented by Portland State University Faculty Association, Local 3571, American Federation of Teachers (AFT) pay the employee contribution of 6 percent of their gross pay from the time that they qualify.